-""Long-Term Internships Senior/Junior" courses are held during regular class weeks.
+% "Long-Term Internships for Senior/Junior" courses and "Medium-term Internships for Senior / Junior" courses are held during regular class weeks.
 Therefore, students who participate in these courses are required to adjust their course schedule not to overlap.

-• Contact the Center for Global Education and Discovery (Build.2, 2F/1F from Autumn semester 2018) for details regarding internship courses.
+· Contact the Center for Global Education and Discovery (Bldg.
+No.2, 1F) for details regarding internship courses.